MicrosoftDocs/iis-docs/iis/web-hosting/hosting-the-microsoft-web-platform-on-windows-azure/managing-iis-on-windows-azure-via-remote-desktop.md

 ## Common IIS Management Tasks with INETMGR

 When connecting to your Windows Azure instance you will see an INETMGR icon.
 By double-clicking it the IIS User Interface opens.
-INETMGR allows you to take a convenient and quick peak at the IIS configuration , for example to verify if changes you made in the Windows Azure service configuration file or in the RoleEntryPoint::OnStart method were successfully applied.
+INETMGR allows you to take a convenient and quick peak at the IIS configuration, for example to verify if changes you made in the Windows Azure service configuration file or in the RoleEntryPoint::OnStart method were successfully applied.
 Details on how to look at IIS configuration via the User Interface can be found in this [article](../../get-started/getting-started-with-iis/getting-started-with-the-iis-manager-in-iis-7-and-iis-8.md "Managing IIS via INETMGR").

 As mentioned above it is not recommended to change configuration via the IIS User Interface.
 But there is also very interesting run-time data that's worth looking at in case you have to troubleshoot production issues.